 Cook and stir turkey and onion in medium sized skillet over medium-high heat until turkey is no longer pink.
 Drain.
 Transfer to slow cooker (something close to a 4 qt size).
 Add tomatoes with juice, beans, tomato sauce, chilies, and chili powder.
 Mix well.
 Cover and cook on high for 6-8 hours, or until done.

-We enjoyed a hearty serving for dinner tonight and it is delicious!
+I enjoyed a hearty serving for dinner tonight and it is delicious!
 Not really spicy, but it fills you up.
 I may add in some hot sauce for more of a kick the next time I make this.
-We have plenty left over for a few lunches, too!
+I have plenty left over for a few lunches, too!

-In other news, Scott rooted my Droid Incredible and I am now running the McTwist Blue ROM.
+In other news, I am now running the McTwist Blue ROM.
 I love it so much more than the standard Gingerbread OS I had before.
 Look how pretty it is, too!

 And for no particular reason, Aki wore a coaster hat and doubled as a drink holder.